mynodebtc/mynode_sdk/README.md

 ### Add Application to Device

 Once the application has been built, it can be added to the device via the web interface.
 In the web interface, navigate Home -> Marketplace -> Add Application.
 On that page, select the application *tar.gz* file generated during the previous build state.
 After submitting the form, your app will be available for installation on your device!

-### Share Application

-After testing your application and verifying it works well, you can share it with the community!

-Submit a PR to the myNode project with the files you created stored under the folder `rootfs/standard/usr/share/mynode_apps/<app name id>`.

 ## Customizing your Application